maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 } histogram_key_t;
 ```

-The value type of this map is a structure that contains mainly the sample count.
+The value of this map is a structure that contains mainly the sample count.

 ```c
 typedef struct histogram_value {